 Seven months after Lake Herman Road, the killer struck for a second time, attacking Michael Mageau and Darlene Ferrin at Blue Rock Springs Park.
 Again, two vehicles may have come into play.
 Michael Mageau described a vehicle pulling alongside Darlene Ferrin's brown Corvair before leaving in the direction of Springs Road.
 Approximately five minutes later, this vehicle, or a different vehicle, pulled up about ten feet to their rear.
 The occupant exited his vehicle with torch and gun in hand, approached the couple's vehicle and fired five shots at the defenseless victims through the open side passenger window.
 He then retreated, before returning to fire off a further four shots.

 This attack, and the one at Lake Herman Road, both may have displayed some sort of reconnaissance before the murders ultimately took place, with unidentified vehicles and persons unknown present before each crime.

-Finally we have the Presidio Heights murder of Paul Stine on October 11th 1969.
-There have been many debates on where the actual murder took place, in view of no gunshot being heard by the three teenagers across the street or any other resident for that matter.
-But what we do know, is that we cannot inextricably link the man observed in the taxicab, with Paul Stine's shooting.
+Finally, we have the Presidio Heights murder of Paul Stine on October 11th 1969.
+There have been many debates on where the actual murder took place, in light of no gunshot being heard by the three teenagers across the street - or any other resident for that matter.
+But what we do know, is that we cannot inextricably link the man observed in the taxicab with Paul Stine's shooting.
 By the time the three teenagers had looked out of their window that night, all they observed was a man in the front seat of the taxicab, presumably tearing off a swatch of Paul Stine's shirt.
 The shooter (his accomplice) may have already vacated the taxicab before the teenagers came to the window.
 Nobody knows the time period between the taxicab arriving at Washington and Cherry and the teenagers initial observations.
 The shooter could have been long gone and the 'clean up' guy was taking care of business.
-Without the gun, his lack of urgency is measurable by his actions.
+Without the gun, his lack of urgency may have been measurable by his actions.